LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: LLaMA-Adapter

 To this end, we adopt a learnable gating factor, denoted as $g_l$, to adaptively control the importance of $S_l^K$ in the attention.
 Initialized by zero, $g_l$ can firstly eliminate the influence of under-fitted prompts, and then increase its magnitude for providing more instruction semantics to LLaMA.
 Therefore, we independently apply the softmax functions to the two components in Equation~\eqref{eq1}, and multiply the first term by $g_l$, formulated as

-The separate softmax functions ensure the second term to be irrelevant to the adaption prompts.
+where an activation function $\operatorname{tanh}(\cdot)$ is adopted to regulate the scale of $g_l$ to into -1$\sim$1.
+The separate softmax functions ensure the second term to be irrelevant to the adaption prompts, and we do not multiply any coefficient to $\operatorname{softmax}(S_l^{M+1})$ to prevent the pre-trained knowledge from being disturbed, i.e., preserving its original probability distribution.
 When $g_l$ is close to zero, it can mostly convey the originally pre-trained knowledge of LLaMA to token $t_l$ for a creditable generation.
 In practice, we adopt multiple $g_l$ to be independently learned for different heads within the attention, benefiting the learning diversity of multi-head mechanisms.

 Finally, we calculate the output of the $l$-th attention layer with a linear projection layer as

 With our proposed zero-initialized attention, the adaption prompts can progressively inject the newly acquired instructional signals into the transformer, while simultaneously incorporating the pre-trained knowledge of LLaMA to provide high-quality responses.